sholaris/shift-scheduler/README.md

 ### 5. (Optional) Provide authorize token for Google Calendar

-You need to login with your google account and copy generated authorize code while running script for the first time:
+During the first run you have to login with your google account and grant access to services needed.
+Next, copy generated authorize code and paste it into the
+console:

 ```bash
 Enter the authorization code: <GENERATED CODE>
 ```

-After that JSON file containing token will be created and used in other script runs.
+Corresponding access token will be saved in JSON file and used in other script runs.